-The Art of Reflection - Experience Books and CAS Blogs
+The Art of Reflection - Experience Books and Pre-CAS Blogs

 An important part of the :more programme is reflection.
-The :more programme activities and outside school activities are recorded in the student's Experience Book (students in Years 1-2) or in the CAS blogs (Year 1-4) Students write their reflections of them - a summary of what they have learnt.
+The :more programme activities and outside school activities are recorded in the student's Experience Book (students in Years 1-2) or in the Pre-CAS blogs (Years 3-4) Students write their reflections of them - a summary of what they have learnt, what they have achieved and how to use this specific experience in future.
 Although writing reflections is challenging, students start to realise that through meaningful reflection the experience becomes stronger and they can learn more from it.
 The Experience Books are also a nice memory book that students will value later in life.
-Tutors check Experience Books and CAS blogs/entries regularly and help students to reflect sensibly and encourage them to ask good questions about everything they go through in their lives.
+Tutors check Experience Books and CAS blog entries regularly and help students to reflect sensibly and encourage them to ask good questions about everything they go through in their lives.
 Students can also use other ways to record their reflections, such as videos or any form of art.